Spying on your ex is risky business: Townsend

 "It is only done to cause you trauma, to cause fear, to cause anxiety," the woman added.

-As technology advances continue, Townsend, principal of Townsend Law, expects to hear an increasing number of similar stories from splitting spouses.
+As technology advances continue, Townsend, a partner with Brauti Thorning LLP, expects to hear an increasing number of similar stories from splitting spouses.

 “Abuse is always about control, and this kind of smart technology is another way for an abuser to achieve that,” she says.